 Longwood, FL (PRWEB) August 04, 2011

 Xulon Press, a division of Salem Communications, is the world’s largest Christian publisher, with more than 8,000 titles published to date.
-Retailers may order Janie’s Ever Changing World through Ingram Book Company and/or Spring Arbor Book Distributors.
+Retailers may order Dressed by God or the World? through Ingram Book Company and/or Spring Arbor Book Distributors.
 The book is available online through xulonpress.com/bookstore, amazon.com, and barnesandnoble.com.